Joseph W. Cullen: Related activities and awards

 During his time at UCLA (1976-1982), he was editor of five different scientific journals; in 1984, he was associate editor of the Journal of the National Cancer Institute Monograph.
 He also designed the Preventative Medicine curricula at UCLA.
 In 1987, he was awarded the Surgeon General's Medallion for his work on the ASSIST program under Surgeon General Koop and in 1988 was named a Grads Made Good honoree by Florida State University.
 He was also awarded the American Cancer Society's (ACS) Order of the Golden Sword for his work on STCP campaigns.
 He was active in both the ACS and with the American Society of Preventative Oncology (ASPO).

 Personal life

 On November 21, 1990, while on vacation in San Francisco, doctors discovered a malignant brain tumor.
-Cullen passed away at St. Luke's Hospital just three days later from brain cancer.
+Cullen died at St. Luke's Hospital just three days later from brain cancer.
 At the times of his death, he lived in Englewood, Colorado with his wife Katherine.
 He was also survived by a son, Neil (or Neal) of State College, Pennsylvania; a daughter, Jennifer of Berkeley, California; and a brother Richard and a sister Joan of New York.